New community and leisure facility in Houghton Regis

 What will happen to the former Houghton Regis Academy buildings on the site?

 Houghton Regis Academy closed on 31 August 2022.
-The academy buildings on the site will be demolished as part of the initial construction stage for the new community and leisure centre development.
+The academy buildings on the site have been demolished as part of the initial construction stage for the new leisure and community centre development.

 How will the proposals impact the existing leisure facilities?

-The existing Houghton Regis Leisure Centre will remain open and operational until the new community and leisure centre is open and ready for use.
-At that point all activities will transfer from the existing centre to the new community and leisure centre, and the existing leisure centre will be decommissioned.
-We will consider the future use of the existing leisure centre and the public will be engaged in that process.
+The existing Houghton Regis Leisure Centre will remain open and operational until the new leisure and community centre is open and ready for use.
+At that point activities will transfer from the existing centre to the new leisure and community centre, and the existing leisure centre will be decommissioned.
+We will consider the future use of the existing leisure centre.

 Leisure provision

-How has the mix of facilities for the new community and leisure centre been determined?
+How has the mix of facilities for the new leisure and community centre been determined?

 In 2021, we adopted our new Leisure Facilities Strategy to provide the assessment of leisure facility needs and guide its decisions on new provision across Central Bedfordshire.